sstirlin/MSBX5420Spring2019/1302citibikeelasticsearch/README.md

 over the past few weeks.

 In Week 11 we built a script that scrapes the CitiBike website and ingests the data into a Kafka topic.
-Open up a terminal and start this script.
+When you have Part 1 completed below then open up a terminal and start the Week 11 script.
 This will start filling the Kafka topic with data (people say "hydrate" with data, even though I abhor this terminology).

 ## Part 1